cqframework/cql-language-server/README.md

 ## License

-Copyright 2019+ Dynamic Content Group, LLC (dba Alphora)
+Copyright 2019+ Smile Digital Health

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.